-"Sufferers from severe headaches sometimes fear they have a brain tumor or hemorrhage.
+"Sufferers from severe headaches sometimes fear they have a brain tumour or haemorrhage.
 However, minor headaches can be just as intensely painful as those resulting from a malignant disease.
-Although tumor, hemorrhage and meningitis are only rare causes of chronic headache, the physician's first concern is to rule out these possibilities.
+Although tumour, haemorrhage and meningitis are only rare causes of chronic headache, the physician's first concern is to rule out these possibilities.
 A physical exam, neurological evaluation and a variety of tests are used to detect any underlying cause, such as hypertension (high blood pressure) or fever and infection.
-Chronic headaches are seldom due to eye, sinus or dental problems, or to infection or allergies," says Dr R.K Gupta, MD.
+Chronic headaches are seldom due to eye, sinus or dental problems, or infection or allergies," says Dr R.K Gupta, MD.
 The rise of headaches among the youth is to be blamed on the current economic situation of the country.

-"As there are no clinical tests for diagnosing migraine and headaches of different types, any one remedy won't work eventually.
-One has to give break to high-intensity painkillers and adopt natural methods like meditation and yoga to stay fit and peaceful.
-Normal headaches can be avoided if one takes less stress and stays away from computers for atleast 6 to 8 hrs a day," says Dr Shyamal Chakraborty, retired doctor from Safdarjang Hospital.
+"As there are no clinical tests for diagnosing migraine and headaches of different types, anyone remedy won't work eventually.
+One has to give a break to high-intensity painkillers and adopt natural methods like meditation and yoga to stay fit and peaceful.
+Normal headaches can be avoided if one takes less stress and stays away from computers for at least 6 to 8 hrs a day," says Dr Shyamal Chakraborty, a retired doctor from Safdarjang Hospital.

 "Migraine is on one side of the head and sometimes changes sides during the attack.
-For me it is precisely in the middle of forehead and it almost takes my life away for a moment.
+For me, it is precisely in the middle of the forehead, and it almost takes my life away for a moment.
 Tension-type headache can be on one or both sides of the head.
-I have been a victim of migraine for couple of years now but if you ask me about a proper medication, I won't be able to suggest," says Anusha Gyaney, a working woman.
+I have been a victim of migraine for a couple of years now, but if you ask me about a proper medication, I won't be able to suggest," says Anusha Gyaney, a working woman.